When signing up for a new merchant account in order to begin accepting credit cards, some businesses may be asked to agree to an ACH delay.

 What is an ACH delay?

 An ACH delay is a temporary hold on an electronic deposit from an acquiring bank to your direct deposit account.
-An ACH delay is imposed on new merchant accounts as a way of lowering the risk that is associated with the new account.
+Processors impose an ACH delay on new merchant accounts as a way of lowering their risk.
 You may be asked to agree to an ACH delay if:

 - You have bad personal credit